Issue

 #

-in the file.
-If the variable is missing, add it to the end of the "GRUB_CMDLINE_LINUX" line.
+- If missing, add this variable at the end of the

 GRUB_ENABLE_BLSCFG=false